 Prior to \textit{Gaia}, many Population II distance indicators were ultimately anchored to \textit{Hipparcos} geometric distances of stars in the Solar neighborhood.
 None of these stars are RR Lyrae.
 Instead, substantial effort went into using the very local metal-poor subdwarfs that did have \textit{Hipparcos} parallaxes to calibrate other Population II distance indicators as well as the distance to the LMC.

 Among the most widely used of such calibrations is that of \citet{carretta2000}, in which various HB and RR Lyrae distance calibrations are presented.
-These were ultimately used to also calibrated the widely used TRGB calibaration presented in \citet{rizzi2007}.
+These were ultimately used to also calibrate the widely used TRGB calibration presented in \citet{rizzi2007}.

 The RR Lyrae calibration recommended in \citet{carretta2000} is:

 where $M_V(RR)$ is the (extinction-corrected) absolute $V$-band magnitude of an RR Lyrae and $\rm [Fe/H]$ is its metallicity.
 The relation does not include any dependence on pulsation period and can thus be regarded as predicting the ensemble mean magnitude of many RR Lyrae with a typical period distribution.